FINANCIAL AID RATE97%

 Admission Requirements & Details

 The information regarding admissions below may give an overview of the applicants Washington College accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any AP or college credits that may be transferred.
-This information can be used to get a better idea of your chances of getting accepted to Washington College.
+The details may include application requirements and recommendations, as well as any AP or college credits that may be transferred.

 College Credits Accepted